CiaranCarroll1/FYP/README.md

   - Clicking on point on line chart should update most changed files to just that month.

 3. Design
-  - Improve aesthetic of project.
+  - Improve aesthetic of web application.